clarkburbidge/lds-ward-callings/README.md

 If it is not clear to you how to do this, my code may not be of help to you.
 I am interested in making this more accessible, so add an issue and if I have the time I'll try and explain better and add to this README.
 Maybe one day it ill be an installable application, but for now it is just some scripts.

 I'm using Windows, so the instructions are focused there.
 If you are on Linux, this should be easy for you.
-Apple user I will be happy to help, but will be Googling for any hard issues.
+For Apple users, I am happy to help, but am least familiar with this OS.
+In theory, this should work on all 3 platforms.

 ### Prerequisites